mysweet/cockroachdb_docs_cn/design_cn.md

 ignored.
 A lease can move from node A to node B only after node A's liveness record has expired and its epoch has been incremented.

-Note: range leases for ranges within the node liveness table keyspace and all ranges that precede it, including meta1 and meta2, are not managed using the above mechanism to prevent circular dependencies.
+Note: 域 leases for 域s within the node liveness table keyspace and all 域s that precede it, including meta1 and meta2, are not managed using the above mechanism to prevent circular dependencies.

 A replica holding a lease at a specific epoch can use the lease as long as the node epoch hasn't changed and the expiration time hasn't passed.
-The replica holding the lease may satisfy reads locally, without incurring the overhead of going through Raft, and is in charge or involved in handling Range-specific maintenance tasks such as splitting, merging and rebalancing
+The replica holding the lease may satisfy reads locally, without incurring the overhead of going through Raft, and is in charge or involved in handling 域-specific maintenance tasks such as splitting, merging and rebalancing

 All Reads and writes are generally addressed to the replica holding the lease; if none does, any replica may be addressed, causing it to try